andrew-vant/romtool/README.md

 changes to make.

 The main advantage of changeset files is self-documentation.
-You can tell at a glance what a they will do.
+You can tell at a glance what they will do.
 In contrast, it's easy to lose track of changes you've made to a spreadsheet.
 Also, changesets can be written in a standard text editor, so you don't have to fight with spreadsheet autoformat "features".